anhtranst/StockTrading/README.md

 #### Order Matching (matchOrder)
 Matching follows these steps:
-1. Iterates through all active tickers
+1. Iterates through all buckets in the tickers array
+2. For each bucket, traverses the linked list of ticker nodes (handling hash collisions)
-2. For each ticker, checks if the highest buy price meets or exceeds the lowest sell price
+3. For each ticker, checks if the highest buy price meets or exceeds the lowest sell price
-3. If a match is possible, atomically updates quantities
+4. If a match is possible, atomically updates quantities
-4. Removes completed orders (quantity = 0)
+5. Removes completed orders (quantity = 0)
-5. Continues until no more matches are possible
+6. Continues until no more matches are possible

 ## Implementation Details

+### Hash Collision Handling
+The implementation uses a chained hash table approach to handle collisions:
+1. Each array slot contains a linked list of ticker nodes
+2. When a hash collision occurs, new tickers are appended to this list
+3. Lookup involves finding the right bucket, then traversing the list to find the specific ticker
+4. This approach maintains O(1) average-case access time while handling any number of collisions

 ### Thread Safety Mechanisms
 1. **Atomic Operations**